natasaignjatovic05/group-5/README.md

 ### Five consequences of the dataset’s design choices

 **1. Words are rated in isolation rather than in context.**
-This makes large scale sentiment scoring possible, but it also strips away syntax, irony, speaker position, and neighboring words.
-For example, **shots** can refer to medicine, alcohol, sports, or gun violence, but the dataset compresses those meanings into one average score.
+This makes large scale sentiment scoring possible, but it also strips away syntax, irony, speaker position, and neighboring words. concrete example: **shots** can refer to medicine, alcohol, sports, or gun violence, but the dataset compresses those meanings into one average score.

 **2. The ratings come from a specific annotator population at a specific historical moment.**
-This makes the dataset historically interesting, but it also means that some scores capture rater norms rather than stable lexical meaning.
-The scores for **Saddam**, **USA**, and **rainbow** are especially suggestive here.
+This makes the dataset historically interesting, but it also means that some scores capture rater norms rather than stable lexical meaning. concrete example: The scores for **Saddam**, **USA**, and **rainbow** are especially suggestive here.

 **3. Disagreement is stored numerically as standard deviation.**
-This is useful because it reveals contested words, but the number alone cannot explain why a word is contested.
-Words like **capitalism** and **churches** require qualitative interpretation alongside the plot.
+This is useful because it reveals contested words, but the number alone cannot explain why a word is contested. concrete example: Words like **capitalism** and **churches** require qualitative interpretation alongside the plot.

 **4. Corpus coverage is structurally uneven.**
 A missing corpus rank is not an error.
-It shows that different communication environments privilege different vocabularies.
-That is why a term like **lol** can feel central in Twitter but absent from Google Books.
+It shows that different communication environments privilege different vocabularies. concrete example: That is why a term like **lol** can feel central in Twitter but absent from Google Books.

 **5. The lexicon leans mildly positive overall.**
 This means the tool is not emotionally neutral at baseline.
 Since the distribution is centered above 5, later hedonometer analyses inherit a slightly positive lexical environment from the start.